 An Attorney Solving Complex Financial Issues

 I am attorney Linda D. States, and I have over 2 decades of experience in family law.
 One of my strengths in this area of law is helping clients clarify and resolve complex financial issues, including those related to dividing retirement benefits in divorce.

 I know which measures to take to protect client interests, including joining retirement plans.
 And if a certain issue can most appropriately be addressed by an outside expert, I will refer clients to those experts to ensure that the issue is resolved in the most beneficial way possible.

 Help Is Just A Phone Call Away

-The Law Office of Linda D. States is located in Sacramento and serves clients throughout the area.
+States Family Law is located in Sacramento and serves clients throughout the area.
 To learn how I can protect your financial future in divorce, call me at 916-696-2425 or fill out my online contact form.